rcsb/py-rcsb-api/docs/query_construction.md

 ```

 ### find_field_names()
-Given a string, this method will return all fields containing that string, along with a description of each field.
+Given a string, this method will return all fields containing that string.

 ```python
 from rcsbapi.data import Schema